 - HSM475 - Practicum OR HSM476 - Seminar - Human Services Strategy and Execution (Prerequisite for both: Successful completion of all core and specialization coursework except HSM480)

-- (Note: HSM475 is not currently available to students who reside in Delaware, Georgia, Kentucky, Louisiana, Massachusetts, Missouri, New Hampshire, New Mexico, New York, Ohio, Texas, Washington, D.C., or West Virginia.
-Students in these locations must enroll in the seminar course (HSM476).
+- (Note: HSM475 is not available in all states.
+Students residing in locations where practica are not available must enroll in the seminar course (HSM476).

 - HSM480 - Capstone - Human Services Strategy and Execution (Prerequisite: All core and specialization courses)